lee195/FOOD/README.md

 Here I model a blockchain structure from scratch for using the [Correlated Sampling](https://arxiv.org/abs/1612.01041) approach from [Helix](https://www.orbs.com/white-papers/helix-consensus-whitepaper/) as the consensus mechanism.

 Essentially this is just a simplified version of [Helix](https://www.orbs.com/white-papers/helix-consensus-whitepaper/).

+Since I'm building this from scratch there are probably mistakes made here and there that I will eventually get rid of.